• Skip to primary navigation

 Take customer feedback seriously

 Collecting customer feedback is not enough; it should be acted upon.
-There is no denial of the fact that customer feedback brings to light several customer experience lapses that the business may not be aware of.
+There is no denial of the fact that customer feedback brings to light several customers experiences lapses that the business may not be aware of.
 However, the feedback-gathering process will prove to be futile if no action is taken on it.

-For example, let’s consider the below-mentioned customer feedback and how they can be worked around for a better customer service experience:
+For example, let’s consider the below-mentioned customer feedback and how it can be worked around for a better customer service experience:

 I don’t want to give my credit card details just to sign up